 PVMIA's opening exhibit, which will become part of the permanent collection, is "The Studio of Pablita Velarde," a replica of the painter's Albuquerque home workspace with her desk, some of her awards on the wall, and even the cigarette she was smoking the day that she died.
 As Bagshaw explained to Santa Fe art commentator Tom Maguire, "We're starting with a small and humble exhibit because that is the way Pablita Velarde started out."

 She envisions in the future, however, a museum “on a grand scale.
 Not just a cute little Southwestern museum for Indian women.”
 After PVMIWA is fully launched, Margarete Bagshaw plans to step back and know that her mother’s and grandmother’s names are being put to use in the way they should be—to help open doors for other women artists.

-More articles in WMC News & Features by Category: Arts and culture, Feminism, Race/Ethnicity
+More articles by Category: Arts and culture, Feminism, Race/Ethnicity